nefarius/vicius/README.md

 ### Multi-tenant build example

 You do not have to touch the checked out sources if you wish to customize your build.
-One simple way is outlined below:

 Assuming a manufacturer name `Valkirie` and product name `HandheldCompanion`, create the following folder structure and file `.\include\Valkirie\HandheldCompanion\ViciusPostCustomizeMe.h` and override the server url in there like so: